-Alternately, one can formalize guidance as a physical model, denoted $W_{\text{Mod}}$, from existing literature -- typically to render visual traits like drops, fog, or else.
-Injecting such physical models in our guided-GAN enables disentanglement of visual traits \textit{not} rendered by physical models, like wet materials for rain models~\cite{halder2019physics} clouds in the sky for fog models~\cite{sakaridis2018semantic}, etc.
+One can easily obtain physical model (i.e. $W_{\text{Mod}}$) from existing literature -- typically to render visual traits like drops, fog, or else.
+Injecting such physical models in our guided-GAN enables disentanglement and learning of visual traits \textit{not} rendered by physical models, like wet materials for rain models~\cite{halder2019physics}, clouds in the sky for fog models~\cite{sakaridis2018semantic}, etc.

-Because physical models may have extremely variable appearance depending on their parameters~$w$, we propose adversarial-based strategies to regress optimal~$\tilde{w}$ mimicking target dataset appearance.
+However, these models often have extremely variable appearance depending on their physical parameters~$w$ so we propose adversarial-based strategies to regress optimal~$\tilde{w}$ mimicking the target dataset appearance.
 This is in fact needed for disentangled training where we assume modeled traits to resemble target ones.
-Other parameters are of stochastic nature (e.g. drop positions on the image) and are encoded as a noise~$z$ regulating random characteristics.
-Additionally, some models appearance -- like refractive occlusions -- vary with the underlying scene\footnote{In Sec.~\ref{sec:discussion}, we explain how~$W_{\text{Mod}}$ depending of~$s$ is not violating the independence assumption of Eq.~\ref{eq:joint}, and evaluate its effect in Sec.~\ref{sec:exp-ablation-complexity}.}~$s$, so we write~$W_{\text{Mod}}(.) = W_{\text{Mod}}(s, w, z)$, with~$s = G(x)$.
-Following our model-guided pipeline in Fig.~\ref{fig:model_guided}, if~$\tilde{w}$ properly estimates \textit{target} physical parameters,~$W_{\text{Mod}}(s, \tilde{w}, z)$ estimates marginal~$P_{Y_W}(y_W)$ which again enables disentanglement.
+Other parameters are of stochastic nature (e.g. drop positions on the image) and are encoded as noise~$z$ regulating random characteristics.
+Additionally, some models appearance -- like refractive occlusions -- varies with the underlying scene\footnote{In Sec.~\ref{sec:discussion}, we explain how~$W_{\text{Mod}}$ depending of~$s$ is not violating the independence assumption of Eq.~\ref{eq:joint}, and evaluate its effect in Sec.~\ref{sec:exp-ablation-complexity}.}~$s$, so we write~$W_{\text{Mod}}(.) = W_{\text{Mod}}(s, w, z)$, with~$s = G(x)$.
+Following our pipeline in Fig.~\ref{fig:model_guided}, if~$\tilde{w}$ properly estimates \textit{target} physical parameters,~$W_{\text{Mod}}(s, \tilde{w}, z)$ estimates marginal~$P_{Y_W}(y_W)$ which again enables disentanglement.

-During inference instead,~$w$ and~$z$ can be arbitrarily varied, greatly increasing generation variability while still obtaining realistic target scene rendering.
+During inference instead,~$w$ and~$z$ can be arbitrarily varied, greatly increasing generation variability while still obtaining a realistic target scene rendering.
 In the following, we describe our adversarial parameter estimation strategy, while distinguishing differentiable ($w_d$) and non-differentiable ($w_{nd}$) parameters, such that~$w = \{w_d, w_{nd}\}$.